 Amusement parks offer the potential for many various types of accidents or equipment failures that can lead to serious injuries or death.
-There are many types of potential problems that can be the cause of accidents in amusement parks because of the number of moving parts involved in rides.
-Among the types of failures are the following:
+There are many types of potential hazards that can lead to accidents in amusement parks.
+Potential hazards include:

 - Structural failure of a ride

 - An unsafe exit or entrance related to a ride

 - Malfunctioning safety bars or safety belts

 There are many factors which can cause or contribute to amusement park accidents and injuries.
 These include:

 This is a large factor that often contributes to accidents or injuries that occur.
 For example, if the operator of a ride stops or starts a ride abruptly, that can lead to injuries or accidents.
 Another frequent operator behavior that contributes to accidents and injuries in amusement parks is the failure to properly maintain rides.
 Finally, sometimes rides that are not fixed position rides are not assembled properly and this is very often a cause of serious accidents and injuries in amusement parks.

 Amusement park rides very often have mechanical failures such as structural problems including weak joint or welds, missing safety pins and lap bars or safety belts that are not in good working order.
 Depending on how diligent the operator of the amusement park or rides is at ensuring that equipment is inspected regularly, this particular category presents a huge risk for consumers.
 Often the persons operating and maintaining rides do not have sufficient training or expertise to truly ensure that rides are properly and safely maintained.

 Who is legally responsible for amusement park injuries?